 Reilly’s John M. McHugh served as the lead attorney in the pro bono representation of nine same-sex couples who are challenging the constitutionality of Colorado’s laws prohibiting same-sex couples from marrying and refusing to recognize the marriages of same-sex couples entered into in other states.
 McDaniel-Miccio, et al. v.
 State of Colorado.
 Major public pleadings filed in the action captioned McDaniel-Miccio, et al. v.
 State of Colorado and Brinkman, et al. v.
 Long.
 Both actions were consolidated in front of the Honorable C. Scott Crabtree of the Seventeenth Judicial District.

-Jack is proud of what the ADA has accomplished but believes that it is just the start towards protecting the rights of people with disabilities.
+Jack is proud of what the ADA has accomplished but believes that it is the start towards protecting the rights of people with disabilities.
 He is deeply committed to the defense and support of people with disabilities by making their voices heard, and being their voice when they are not.
-The Reilly LLP team supports Jack in all of his efforts to make the world a better and more inclusive place for those with disabilities.
+The Reilly LLP team supports Jack in all his efforts to make the world a better and more inclusive place for those with disabilities.